w3villa-himanshu-gupta/github_tutorial/README.md

 github command practice

 # Git
-**Git is a version control system,Save all the history of your files & also save the changes made in it**
+**Git - **is a version control system, Save all the history of your files & also save the changes made in it.
-#
+# How to check the git version
+'''
+** git --version **
+'''
 # Commands for file and folder